The results of World Mayor 2008 will be announced on 14 October More

 London

-London is currently having its structure scrutinized for changes.
+London, during the term of the former mayor, Ken Livingstone, was having its structure scrutinized for changes.
 This is not the first time this has taken place.
-London is facing the same challenges that Toronto, Canada, and Winnipeg capital Region, Manitoba, faced in the migration of population from the center to the periphery.
-In addition, London’s top tier government’s powers were trimmed in the 1960s and post-1960s reforms that have hamstrung the Mayor’s ability to deal effectively with area-wide concerns.
+Today, London’s system remains shortchanged by one aspect of its 1960s restructuring, which reduced the integration levels of the system without compensating for it.
+In addition, London’s top tier government’s powers were trimmed in the 1960s and these have reduced the mayor’s ability to deal effectively with area-wide concerns.

 Integrated federated local systems provide a structural answer to the changing ground conditions of growing urban regions that thereby also need to provide inclusive decision-making frameworks and more grass roots-oriented systems.
 For this reason, there is a rising trend in their implementation among those familiar with its methodology.

 *Mayraj Fahim, the author of this article, is a local government adviser.
 Her occupational focus in local government has been in the areas of municipal finance in the United States and in municipal finance monitoring internationally.
 She also advises on local government reorganization in the United States and internationally.
-The full version of this article can be obtained free of charge by emailing info@citymayors.com, with 'Federated system' in the subject line.
+The full version of this article can be obtained free of charge by emailing with 'Federated system' in the subject line.
+Please also supply your name and, if applicable, your organisation/company/academic institution.